Tahoora78/AutomationTask/Documents/admin-guide.md

 - delete a user
 <br>
-You can remove a user by executing the "delete_aws_sftp_user.py" script.
+You can remove a user by executing the <a href = "https://github.com/Tahoora78/AutomationTask/blob/main/delete_aws_sftp_user.py">delete_aws_sftp_user.py</a> script.
 Simply provide the username of the user you wish to delete.

 - delete a folder
 <br>
-You can also delete the folder that the user has accessed by executing the "delete_aws_sftp_folder.py" script.
+You can also delete the folder that the user has accessed by executing the <a href="https://github.com/Tahoora78/AutomationTask/blob/main/delete_aws_sftp_folder.py">delete_aws_sftp_folder.py</a> script.
 Similar to the previous step, you only need to input the username.

 - Create an admin user
 <br>
-you can create an admin user by running aws_sftp_admin.py
+you can create an admin user by running <a href="https://github.com/Tahoora78/AutomationTask/blob/main/aws_sftp_admin.py">aws_sftp_admin</a>.py